saksham-solanki/vizitor/content/blog/how-visitor-management-system-can-be-used-for-hospital-safety-amid-the-coronavirus-outbreak.md

 ### **#Pre-Screen Visitors**

-You can now screen the infected person before they enter the building.
-Vizitor have created a self-registration page that allows visitors to fill out a customized questionnaire.
-Visitors can check-in with themselves without the help of the other person using the QR code.You can posted it outside with instructions for the visitor to follow when they come up to the front entrance.
-Then they can scan the QR code and after scanning the QR code a customized form will pop up.
-Just fill in the required details and submit the form to check-in.For enhanced security ask your visitor for a photo.
-Visitors can simply capture their photo with their mobile phone.When visitors  answers  the pre-screening questions correctly,then they can be permitted to enter.
-Staff can approve and disapprove the entry of the visitor on the basis of answers.
+A pre-screening process allows hospitals to assess the health status of visitors before they even step inside.
+Vizitor provides a self-registration page that allows visitors to fill out a customized health questionnaire.
+Visitors can easily check in by scanning a QR code placed outside the entrance.
+Upon scanning, a form appears for the visitor to fill out, including required details such as health symptoms or exposure risks.

+To enhance security, visitors can also take a photo using their mobile phone.
+Based on the responses to the health questionnaire, staff can approve or deny entry, ensuring that only those with no symptoms or risk factors are allowed inside.

 ### **#Visitor Tracking**